W4ZM/STM32F446RE/README.md

 # STM32F446RE-PROJECTS
-In this branch, i implemented the simplest form of memory-to-peripheral (USART2) DMA, to transfer a message to the terminal through UART protocol.
+In this branch, i used advanced-control timer (TIM1) along with DMA2 controller to toggle on/off LD2 without the intervention of the CPU.

 ## Requirements
 - Linux OS